 The Request Identifier specifies a number that is used to identify Atomic Operation Request Message.
-The use of this field is implementation dependent and outside the scope of this specification.
+The value used in this field is implementation dependent and outside the scope of this specification.
+The value of this field is reflected back to the Local Peer in the Atomic Operation Response message.